Pyrdacor/Ambermoon-Advanced/WalkthroughTips.md

 This page contains spoilers so read with caution.

 Also note that the game and also the expansion are based on the predecessor Amberstar.
 Many additions reference story elements from there.
 The paladin guild and wine cellar of crystal or the inner of the vortex were all present in Amberstar.
-If you donknow it, it might be hard to understand the relations.
+If you don't know it, it might be hard to understand the relations.

 ## Fire Temple